FrederikLeed/MS-Infrastructure/ADDS Scripts/PingCastle/Dashboards/Asp.Net/README.md

 ![Rules](https://github.com/SysAdminDk/MS-Infrastructure/blob/c2c70f167b63cc17f798e72dbbe414ce98aa0af1/ADDS%20Scripts/PingCastle/Dashboards/Asp.Net/images/Findings-aspx.png)

+#### License requirements.
-#### Please note this is created in my spare time, I use PingCastle at work and have an Auditor license.
+Please note this is created in my spare time, I use PingCastle at work and have an Auditor license.
-#### I recommend purchasing an enterprise license if you want more detailed reports.
+I recommend purchasing an enterprise license if you want more detailed reports.